- Education and Science»

 The Cavalry Sabre was used extensively by Officers and other elite mounted troops in the battle against enemy infantry, scout units or partisan forces.
 The sword was a great psychological weapon to use when on horseback.
 It came into its own when attacking ill-trained and scared soldiers within an open space.
 The forerunner of the Sabres used by the Imperial powers from 1600 on-wards and it has its origins in the weapons used by the Mongol Warriors of the ancient world.
 The sword is designed to slash down upon an opponent and is a single edged weapon that carves up enemies at speed.

 Some of the most highly prized Sabres originate from the time of the American Civil War.
 The Confederate blades are worth more than their Union counterparts.
-This is due to a number of reasons, firstly not many Confederate blades survived their defeat and most Confederate blades were purchased from foreign countries such as Britain and France.
+This is due to several reasons, firstly not many Confederate blades survived their defeat and most Confederate blades were purchased from foreign countries such as Britain and France.
 This meant that a lot of the weapons were sold back to merchants after the war.
 The Union forces were more uniformed and issued the swords to their troops.
 In modern day America, the weapon has become a ceremonial weapon used alongside dress uniforms for those special occasions such as parades and dedications.

 (4) The Viking Broadsword

 The Viking swords were made to be strong and hardy, a Viking weapon was often passed down family lines and many had a legend attached to them.
 The Vikings also carved their language into their blades using runes, they believed this gave their swords magical abilities and their own personality.
 The damage a veteran Viking warrior standing over six foot tall with the sword in his hand could do was brutal.
 Apart from the obvious chops, slashes and stabs, the blunt force trauma from the blow could break bones and incapacitate opponents.

-The legacy of Viking swords were carried on after their warriors became less aggressive, they became Christian and more settled.
+The legacy of Viking swords was carried on after their warriors became less aggressive, they became Christian and more settled.
 The swords of the Normans evolved into the Crusader swords, and they had many variations over the years.

 South Europe/ N Africa